Arctic convoys of World War II: Analysis

 Cargo included tanks, fighter aircraft, fuel, ammunition, raw materials and food.
 The early convoys in particular delivered armoured vehicles and Hurricanes to make up for shortages in the Soviet Union.
 The Arctic convoys caused changes to naval dispositions on both sides, which arguably had a big impact on events in other theatres of war.
-As a result of early raids by destroyers on German coastal shipping and the Operation Archery the Commando raid on Vågsøy, Hitler was led to believe that the British intended to invade Norway again.
+As a result of early raids by destroyers on German coastal shipping and Operation Archery the Commando raid on Vågsøy, Hitler thought that the British intended to invade Norway again.
 This, together with the obvious need to stop convoy supplies reaching the Soviet Union, caused him to direct that heavier ships, especially the battleship Tirpitz, be sent to Norway.
 The Channel Dash in early 1942 was partly undertaken for this reason.